Equinix Smart View FAQs

 What is Smart View?

-Smart View gathers operational data from a variety of entities, such as building management systems (BMS) and power monitoring components.
-The gathered information (including power draw, environmental, mechanical, and electrical data) provides insight into the operating conditions relevant to your IBX colocation footprint.
+Smart View gathers operational data from various entities, such as building management systems (BMS) and power monitoring components.
+This gathered information (including power draw, environmental, mechanical, and electrical data) provides insight into the operating conditions relevant to your IBX colocation footprint.

 What is DCIM?

-A data center infrastructure management (DCIM) tool provides a view into data center utilization in support of infrastructure design and IT asset planning.
-It allows users to monitor and manage data center operations including energy consumption, infrastructure conditions, and the physical relationship between equipment.
+A data center infrastructure management (DCIM) tool provides a view into data center utilization to support infrastructure design and IT asset planning.
+It allows users to monitor and manage data center operations, including energy consumption, infrastructure conditions, and the physical relationship between equipment.

 What is the relation of DCIM with Equinix?

-Smart View is uniquely set up to provide you only the data that is relevant to your specific Equinix footprint down to the cage, cabinet, and circuit levels.
-Smart View is pre-integrated, reducing the time and cost of DCIM implementation and deployment to zero.
+Smart View is uniquely set up to provide you only the data that is relevant to your specific Equinix footprint, down to the cage, cabinet, and circuit levels.
+Equinix pre-integrates Smart View, reducing the time and cost of DCIM implementation and deployment to zero.

 Where is Smart View available?